zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 (https://github.com/zoyafuso-NOAA/MS_OM_GoA) was used to run the VAST models and the output was saved in this repo (model_11/fit_density.RData).
 This .RData file contains a variable called "D_gct" which is a 3-D array of dimension (N, ns, 24).
-There are 24 total years (1996-2019), but only 11 years of data used.
+There are 24 total years (1996-2019), but only NTime = 11 years of data used.

 ## Input Data -- Putting it all together

 Data for the optimization were synthesized in the optimization_data.R script.
 It's purpose is to take the VAST model density predictions and create an input dataset in the form that is used in the SamplingStrata package.
 The depth and E_km fields are used as strata variables.
-The output of the script is saved as optimization_data.RData and contains the following variables and constants.
+The script creates two subdirectories model_11/full_domain/ and model_11/trawlable/, and an .RData file called optimization_data.RData is saved in each subdirectory.
+The output of optimization_data.RData contains the following variables and constants:

 | Variable Name | Description                                                                                                                        | Class Type and Dimensions                  |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|